yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-15/project/LAB.md

 **Implementation Notes/Advice**
   * Use the code you've already written for the `auth-server` and the `api-server`!
-  * Add the auth module from the `auth-server` to the API server
+  * Add the `auth` module/folder from the `auth-server` to the API server
+  * Import and use the auth routes in the API server
   * Create users and roles in the mongo database

 ### Testing